dockstore/dockstore-ui2/README.md

 ## Pre-build/serve

 Run `npm run prebuild` before running or building the project.
+This command will:
-This command will automatically generate a file which contains the UI tag version.
+- generate a file which contains the UI tag version
+- download the openapi codegen
+- generate code from the swagger.yaml

 ## Development server